No life do over. But...

 1 Peter 3:15, ESV

 Peter wrote it to prepare us.
 He couldn't go back.
-So, he died on an upside down cross and wrote us this note, the profound truth of a lesson learned.
-It is guidance for one of life's most pressing dilemmas, fixing our mistakes.
+So, he died on an upside down cross and wrote us this note, the ultimate do over of a lesson learned.